Granola-Team/mina-on-chain-voting/README.md

 - podman/Docker
 - pnpm (and issue `pnpm env use --global 18`)

-Issue `just` to see the options.
-Examine [Justfile](./Justfile) to see how they work.
-Issue `just install` to install yet more dependencies.

 Configure your `.env` file.
 See the [`.env.example`](./.env.example).

+Optionally issue `just install` to install yet more dependencies.

+Issue `just` to see the possible development actions.
+Examine [Justfile](./Justfile) to see how they work.

 For more information about Diesel and database migrations, see [the official docs.](https://crates.io/crates/diesel_cli).